 skills and to collaborate with them to expand those skills in order to craft products that will appeal

-only with groups which allow us to visit and observe the products being made, guaranteeing that
+work only with groups which allow us to visit and observe the products being made, guaranteeing

-proper business practices are adhered to.
-SEAsTra is a member of Fair Trade Los Angeles, the
+that proper business practices are adhered to.
+SEAsTra is a member of Fair Trade Los Angeles,

 shows in New York City, Las Vegas, Atlanta, Georgia, and Los Angeles.